Skip to the main content.

 Panama uses a territorial tax system, taxing only income earned within its borders.
 Foreign income is exempt for all residents, unlike countries with worldwide taxation, like the U.S.

-THE TERRITORIAL TAX SYSTEM IN PANAMA
+WHAT IS THE TERRITORIAL TAX SYSTEM IN PANAMA?

-This means that if you live in Panama City, but your clients are in London, New York, and Berlin, and the services you provide are consumed outside Panama, you owe nothing to Panama’s tax authority, the Dirección General de Ingresos (DGI).
-If you are a retiree collecting a pension from the U.S., Canada, or anywhere else, Panama will not touch a cent of it.
-If you run a company headquartered in Panama that generates its revenue through international trade conducted outside the country, that revenue is tax-free as far as Panama is concerned.
+This means that if you are living in Panama, but your clients are in London, New York, or Berlin, and the services you provide are consumed outside Panama, you owe nothing to the local tax authority.
+If you are a retiree collecting a pension from abroad, Panama will not tax it.

 Panama follows global transparency rules, sharing financial data with other countries.
 While it doesn’t tax foreign income, it doesn’t hide it either, offering a system that’s favourable, not secretive